-Reaction based slicing used to pre-process the dataset is one of the key novel contribution of this work.
+Reaction based slicing used to pre-process the dataset is one of the key aspects of this work.
 We therefore design a second set of experiments aimed at evaluating the effect of pretraining on data sliced according to chemical reactions as opposed to RECAP rules when tackling reaction filters.
-To this end, we use the model of Arús-Pous et al. as an alternative to benchmark against.
-This model provides a fair comparison since it's architecture and training procedure are exactly equivalent to our Lib-INVENT prior, with the crucial difference in data preparation.
+To this end, we use the model of Arús-Pous et al. as an alternative to benchmark against16.
+This model provides a fair comparison since its architecture and training procedure are exactly equivalent to our LibINVENT prior, with the crucial difference in data preparation.

-Figure 6: The ROCS shape and pharmacophore query definition for haloperidol
+Figure 6: The ROCS shape and pharmacophore query definition for haloperidol.

 Two experiments are conducted with these two priors.
 In both, the same reaction filters as before are imposed, decorating attachment point 1 by amide coupling and attachment point 2 through the Buchwald reaction.
-The difference lies in the scoring function component, which remains the QSAR predictive model in the first experiment and is replaced by ROCS 3D similarity scoring in the second task.
+The difference lays in the scoring function component, which uses a predictive QSAR model in the first experiment and replaces it by a ROCS 3D similarity scoring in the second task.
 The purpose of this change is to uncouple the effect of the scoring function from the reaction filter and evaluate the effect of the pre-processing method as accurately as possible.
 The definition of the shape and pharmacophore ROCS query based on haloperidol is displayed in Figure 6.